-- (a) An employee on a regular full-time appointment on staff as at March 31, 1979 shall earn sick leave credits at the rate of one and one-half days for each month of service in which pay is received for at least 15 days each calendar month, and shall accumulate sick leave credits to a maximum of 250 working days. - (b) An employee on a regular full-time appointment who was appointed on April 1, 1979, or thereafter, shall earn sick leave credits at the rate of one and one-half days for each month of service in which pay is received for at least 15 days each calendar month, and shall accumulate sick leave credits to a maximum of 180 working days.
-The number of days shall be prorated for regular part-time employees in proportion to the employee's workload level. - (c) (1) An employee on a non-regular appointment with a full-time workload shall earn sick leave credits at the rate of one and one-half days for each month of service in which pay is received for at least 15 days each calendar month, and shall accumulate sick leave credits to a maximum of 90 working days, subject to the conditions of Clause 8.3.
+(a) An employee on a regular full-time appointment shall earn sick leave credits at the rate of one and one-half days for each month of service in which pay is received for at least 15 days each calendar month, and shall accumulate sick leave credits to a maximum of 180 working days.
+The number of days shall be prorated for regular part-time employees in proportion to the employee's workload level.

+(b) (1) An employee on a non-regular appointment with a full-time workload shall earn sick leave credits at the rate of one and one-half days for each month of service in which pay is received for at least 15 days each calendar month, and shall accumulate sick leave credits to a maximum of 90 working days, subject to the conditions of Clause 8.3.

-- (2) An employee who has accumulated sick leave credits in accordance with Clause 23.2(c)(1) must be on a non-regular appointment with a full-time workload of at least three consecutive weeks in order to be eligible to use previously accumulated sick leave. - (d) (1) An employee on a non-regular appointment with a part-time workload of three consecutive months or more and a minimum average of six instructional hours per week shall earn sick leave credits on a pro rata basis to a maximum accumulation of 90 working days of sick leave credits, subject to the conditions of Clause 8.4. - (2) An employee on a non-regular appointment with a part-time workload who has accumulated sick leave credits must meet the requirements in Clause 23.2(d)(1) in order to be eligible to use previously accumulated sick leave. - (e) An employee shall be entitled to claim sick leave at their regular rate of pay for a maximum period equivalent to their accumulated sick leave credit for absence from work because of illness or injury.
+(2) An employee who has accumulated sick leave credits in accordance with Clause 23.2(b)(1) must be on a non-regular appointment with a full-time workload of at least three consecutive weeks in order to be eligible to use previously accumulated sick leave.

+(c) (1) An employee on a non-regular appointment with a part-time workload of three consecutive months or more and a minimum average of six instructional hours per week shall earn sick leave credits on a pro rata basis to a maximum accumulation of 90 working days of sick leave credits, subject to the conditions of Clause 8.4.

+(2) An employee on a non-regular appointment with a part-time workload who has accumulated sick leave credits must meet the requirements in Clause 23.2(c)(1) in order to be eligible to use previously accumulated sick leave.

+(d) An employee shall be entitled to claim sick leave at their regular rate of pay for a maximum period equivalent to their accumulated sick leave credit for absence from work because of illness or injury.